 “Later in the day we saw children massaging each other and singing songs,” says Mary, “It was really rewarding to see them reaching out to each other in such a positive way.
 It is hard to imagine the sights these young children have witnessed and the fear and uncertainty they are experiencing.
 As Freya has said, it is so important that they have relaxation in their lives.
 Their faces looked happy and they were just having fun.”

-Popular Songs for Story Massage Activities
+Popular Songs for Massage Story Activities

 Another popular song during the session was Old MacDonald Had a Farm.
 With the help of World Nursery Rhyme Week and Crown Preschool in Vancouver, Canada, Mary had prepared a copy of the song in Farsi, a language spoken by many of the refugees.
 It involves repetition with the Story Massage strokes making it ideal for the situation.
 Mary and Sue encouraged the children to call out names of animals at the appropriate time so everyone was fully engaged in the activity.
 “We learnt a few words of Farsi too,” says Mary.
 You can see the the words of the massage story here: Old MacDonald Had a Farm as a Story Massage.

-Story Massage for Mums and Babies
+Sharing Massage Stories with Mums and Babies

-Mary and Sue also introduced Story Massage at a regular Mums and Babies session at the Women’s Centre at the camp.
+Mary and Sue also introduced the Story Massage Programme at a regular Mums and Babies session at the Women’s Centre at the camp.
 Held in a quiet and comfortable women-only space, it is an opportunity for Mums to have a special time to play and bond with their babies away from the harsh reality of the camp.
 Once again, Twinkle Twinkle Little Star and Old MacDonald Had a Farm proved a real success when shared in both English and Farsi.
 One particular baby (pictured below with Mary) began by smiling and giggling and then completely relaxed.
-Her mother took copies so she could learn the words in English and share Story Massage with 6 month old daughter every day!
+Her mother took copies so she could learn the words in English and share massage stories with her 6 month old daughter every day!

-More about Story Massage
+More about the Story Massage Programme